sokolster/ros-adlist-ram/README.md

 /ip/dns/print
 /ip/dns/adlist/print
 ```

 ## Notes

 - This setup works on **hAP ac²** routers with 128mb ram.
 - Setting `cacheSize` to `32768` allows the use of up to **197k DNS entries**.
 - feature was added in **RouterOS 7.15+**

+**Warning:** Use at your own risk, only if you know what you are doing.

 ## Thanks To
 - **[hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists)**